Best Opticomm fibre internet plans in July 2025

 Compare top options for the best Opticomm plans and providers

-If you've just moved into an apartment building in a metropolitan area — say, Sydney or Melbourne — and you've been restricted by your new building's connection type, you may be able to connect to one of the best Opticomm internet plans.
+If you've recently moved into an apartment in a metro city — like Sydney or Melbourne — and your new building's internet options are limited, you might be able to get online through one of the top Opticomm internet plans.

 While most new Australian homes and apartments use fibre-to-the-premises (FTTP) connections, not all are serviced by the National Broadband Network (NBN).
 Instead, select properties are serviced by privately owned fibre networks, which require you to sign up for NBN alternatives to connect to the internet.